-This newly released Hubble image shows galaxy NGC 4861, which is located 30 million light-years away.
+This newly released Hubble image shows galaxy NGC 4861, which is located roughly 30 million light-years away from Earth.

 The lesser-known constellation of Canes Venatici (The Hunting Dogs), is home to a variety of deep-sky objects — including this beautiful galaxy, known as NGC 4861.
 Astronomers are still debating on how to classify it: While its physical properties — such as mass, size and rotational velocity — indicate it to be a spiral galaxy, its appearance looks more like a comet with its dense, luminous “head” and dimmer “tail” trailing behind.
 Features more fitting with a dwarf irregular galaxy.